-Hoary alyssum has small white flowers with deeply notched petals that are supported on slender stalks.
-The whole plant is covered in star-shaped hairs that are rough to touch, with grey leaves that clasp closely to the stem.
-Oval seedpods are chambered and held close to the stem with each chamber containing 5-7 black seeds.
-Hoary alyssum can grow up to 0.7 metres in height at maturity.
+Hoary alyssum is upright to 0.7 m tall and has small white flowers with deeply notched petals.
+The entire plant is covered in star-shaped hairs.
+Leaves are greenish grey in color and clasp closely to the stem.
+Oval seedpods are 5-8 mm long, somewhat flattened, and held close to the stem.